1. What are the technical requirements for using this website?

 - Check that you are typing your email and password correctly

-- Check that you are using a recommended browser: Internet Explorer 11 and Edge, or Firefox 50.
-If not, try going to the website using one of the recommended browsers.
+- Check that you are using a recommended browser: Internet Explorer 11, Edge, Mozilla, Firefox, Chrome or Safari.

 - Check whether you are using a firewall

 If you do use a firewall, add https://www.amamanualofstyle.com to your trusted sites, also known as your whitelist.
 If that does not work, deactivate the firewall and then try accessing https://www.amamanualofstyle.com again.
 If deactivating the firewall does work, remember to activate it again when you have finished using the website.